ivangelemerov/SRE_Cloud_computing_AWS/README.md

   - first of all, all the files need to be removed from the bucket, otherwise it will fail
 ![Getting Started](images/remove_bucket.png)
 # Docker
+- Everything on Docker Hub is an image that you can download, versions and all
+- once you download the version of the image and make it a container, you can do whatever you want with it
+- `BUT` the original image will not change
 ## Virtualisation VS Containerisation
 - virtualisation takes a large slice to run
 - containerisation (docker) shares the resources